Tax Law on Sweepstakes Prizes Less Than $600

-If you visit sweepstakes forums or chat with fellow sweepers, you might come across a common piece of folk wisdom: that residents of the United States only have to declare prizes worth $600 or more on their yearly taxes.
+If you visit sweepstakes forums or chat with fellow sweepers, you might come across a common piece of folk wisdom: Residents of the United States only have to declare prizes worth $600 or more on their yearly taxes.

 There's a commonly-quoted sweepstakes myth that prizes worth less than $600 are exempt from taxes, but it's not true.
 In the United States, you have to pay taxes on all of the prizes you win, no matter what their value is.
 Even small prizes are taxable.